 Medicine Disposal

-Snohomish County residents now have additional options for returning unwanted or expired pharmaceuticals, operated by the MED-Project Pharmaceutical Stewardship Program.
+Snohomish County residents have options for returning unwanted or expired pharmaceuticals, including the Safe Medication Return Program.

 • Aerosols